Common Job Application Mistakes: The Silent Career Killers You’re Making (And How to Fix Them)

 The mistake: Having your resume and LinkedIn profile tell different stories about your experience, skills, or career timeline.

-Why it’s confusing: 72% of recruiters look mainly for soft skills on a resume, and they cross-reference everything.
+Why it’s confusing: 87% of recruiters check candidates’ LinkedIn profiles, and they cross-reference everything.
 Inconsistencies raise red flags about your attention to detail and honesty.

 The fix: Implement our synchronization checklist: